elementor/wp2static-addon-bunnycdn/README.txt

 == Description ==

-Take advantage of BunnyCDN to host your WordPress powered static website.
+Take advantage of BunnyCDN's cheap and fast global network to host your WordPress powered static website.

 == Installation ==

 Upload the ZIP to your WordPress plugins page within your dashboard.

-Activate the plugin, then navigate to your WP2Static main plugin page to see the new deployment option available.
+Activate the plugin, then navigate to your WP2Static > BunnyCDN to see the new deployment option available.

 == Changelog ==

-= 0.1 =
+= 1.0 =

-First release
+First release as separate plugin add-on for WP2Static V7